 The government intends to privatise the petrochemicals sector in order to accelerate petrochemicals projects and support production.
-It is uncertain which Iranian private sector businesses would be capable and willing to take charge of production facilities and invest in expansion, and BMI believes it is unlikely that foreign investors will pursue acquisitions in Iran amid uncertainty caused by increased international isolation.
+It is uncertain which Iranian private sector businesses would be capable and willing to take charge of production facilities and invest in expansion.

 Privatisation is an obligation under the terms of Article 44 of the Iranian constitution, which requires 80% of the country's state-owned companies to be sold.
 Divestment is being pursued through the sale of shares in the Persian Gulf Holding (PGH), which comprises 15 petrochemical plants and represents 40% of national petrochemicals output and 33% of domestic supply.
-However, Sheri Moqqadam, managing director of state-owned NPC, which owns 38% of PGH, said in September 2013 that the company will try to prevent the issue from happening, warning that 'it will lead to annihilation of petrochemical industry with regard to current status so we will do our best to maintain the remaining 38% of Persian Gulf Holding [in the hands of state]'.
+However, Sheri Moqqadam, managing director of state-owned NPC, which owns 38% of PGH, said in September 2013 that the company will try to prevent the issue from happening, warning 'it will lead to annihilation of petrochemical industry with regard to current status so we will do our best to maintain the remaining 38% of Persian Gulf Holding [in the hands of state]'.

-BMI believes that floating a minority stake on the stock exchange is unlikely to provide the petrochemicals industry with the capital it needs in the long term, while the allocation of nearly half the company to cooperatives and personnel will add nothing of value to the privatised firms.
+BMI believes floating a minority stake on the stock exchange is unlikely to provide the petrochemicals industry with the capital it needs in the long term, while the allocation of nearly half the company to cooperatives and personnel will add nothing of value to the privatised firms.